 Ripasso della Valpolicella wine guide

-Ripasso is a very particular wine produced in Valpolicella, the hills around the city of Verona.
-We could define it as a cross between the simpler Valpolicella and Amarone since it is made by reinforcing the Valpolicella must with the dried and still dripping marc of Recioto and Amarone.
+Ripasso is a unique wine produced in Valpolicella, the hills surrounding Verona.
+We could define it as a cross between the simpler Valpolicella and Amarone since it is made by reinforcing the Valpolicella must with the dried and still-dripping marc of Recioto and Amarone.

 In practice, the exhausted pomace of Amarone and Recioto is added to the fermenting must.
-In this way, the pomace still very rich in polyphenols, sugars and flavors can reinforce what would be a simple Valpolicella.
+In this way, the pomace, which is still very rich in polyphenols, sugars, and flavors, can reinforce what would be a simple Valpolicella.
 An honest wine, but characterized by a structure that is certainly not strong.

 History of Ripasso della Valpolicella wine